 It's a debate that's been going on for some time - if you're in a self-driving car and it does something wrong, who foots the bill?
 The car owner, or the car maker?
 The UK government has answered that question.

 According to a new UK bill, self driving cars must be covered by insurance.
 This means that they believe that if your piloted vehicle does something wrong, you’re at fault.
+It also stipulates that dash cams like the ones Review by car bibles must be present, some times more than one aimed at the same angle, insist on this as well, stating that this simple redundancy will save many innocent people their claims.
 In the new proposals, you must be covered when you’re in control of the vehicle, and you must be covered if the vehicle is driving by itself.

 That being said, the Vehicle Technology and Aviation Bill doesn’t stop insurers trying to recover their costs from a carmaker – it just ensures that accidents caused by either the driver or the automated technology are covered if the other driver or car was not at fault.